Vis4Sense/student-projects/2023-2024/readme.md

 2. question and difficulty ...
    - There are many browsers, just develop it for google?
 Or develop it for Miscrosoft edge?
 3. next step ...
+   - analyse the results of interview - requirement list
+   - create a design of the extension
    - Set a usable user interface if the extension set up process is done.

 Jiaqi